Why Is Nepal Struggling to Grow?

 Nepal can get stronger if we put money into our society.
 It can’t grow by copying what other people do; it can only grow by going its own way, gradually, with confidence, and with others.

-The real question now is not whether Nepal can grow or not, but whether we all want to grow.
+The real question now is not whether Nepal can grow or not, but whether we all

 References